-The methodological procedure is as follows: (i) rough monthly RV values are computed, which are average monthly estimates (i.e. a climatology), obtained using GLMMs and all the available data; (ii) then fine monthly RV, which are monthly time series of temperature, computed using GLMs and data from only the 15 nearest neighbours, and including the rough monthly RV obtained in the previous stage as a covariate; (iii) finally, daily RV values are computed using GLMs and data from the 15 nearest daily observations, plus the fine monthly RV of the corresponding month as an added covariate.
+The methodological procedure is as follows: i) Rough Monthly RV, which are average monthly estimates (i.e. a climatology), obtained using GLMM and all the available data; ii) then, Fine Monthly RV, which are monthly time series of temperature, computed using GLM and data from only the 15 nearest neighbours, and including the Rough Monthly RV obtained in the previous stage as a covariate; iii) finally, Daily RV are computed using GLM and data from the 15 nearest daily observations, plus the Fine Monthly RV of the corresponding month as added covariate.
 The whole process is explained in detail in the following sections.

-3.2.1 Rough monthly RV (rmRV)
+3.2.1.
+Rough Monthly RV (rmRV)

 Monthly time series of daily temperature means and standard deviations were computed.
 Only the months with complete daily observations were used to fit the model.
-We used latitude, longitude, altitude and distance to the coast as fixed factors and the year as random factor.
-The introduction of the year as random factor allows for isolating the fact that one particular year might be colder or warmer than the average on the whole dataset and thus eliminates the random variability arising from the fact that the time period with observed data changes from station to station.
-The model, fitted independently for each month of the year and for each one of the four dependent variables defined above, can be represented as where y is a known vector of observations with mean $E(y) = \mathbf{X}\boldsymbol{\beta}$ and variance $\operatorname{var}(y) = \sigma^2$; $\boldsymbol{\beta}$ is an unknown vector of fixed effects; \boldsymbol{b} is an unknown vector of random effects, with mean $E(\boldsymbol{b}) = 0$ and variance-covariance matrix $\operatorname{var}(\boldsymbol{b}) = \mathbf{G}$; and \mathbf{X} and \mathbf{Z} are known model matrices containing the values of the fixed and random variables for the observations \boldsymbol{y} .
-The models were fit by the maximum likelihood method using the R package lime4 (Bates et al., 2015).
+We used latitude, longitude, altitude and distance to the coast as fixed factors, and the year as random factor.
+The introduction of the year as random factor allows for isolating the fact that one particular year might be colder or warmer than the average on the whole dataset, and thus eliminates the random variability arising from the fact that the time period with observed data changes from station to station.
+The model, fitted independently for each month of the year and for each one of the four dependent variables defined above, can be represented as:

-$$\mathbf{y} \sim N\left(\mathbf{X}\boldsymbol{\beta} + \mathbf{Z}\boldsymbol{b}, \sigma^2\right)$$ $$\boldsymbol{b} \sim N(0, \mathbf{G}), \tag{1}$$
+$$\mathbf{y} \sim \mathcal{N}(\mathbf{X}\boldsymbol{\beta} + \mathbf{Z}\boldsymbol{b}, \ \sigma^2)$$ $$\mathbf{b} \sim \mathcal{N}(\mathbf{0}, \ \boldsymbol{G})$$ (1)